FFarb/MMF/README.md

-# Money Machine Research Stack
+# Money Machine Framework (MMF)

 Next-generation quant research environment for chaotic crypto futures markets.
-The stack fuses physics-inspired feature engineering, a democratic feature council, and a Mixture-of-Experts trader governed by an adaptive scheduler.
+The stack fuses physics-inspired feature engineering, a democratic feature council, a Tensor-Flex latent refinery, a temporal CNN expert, and a Mixture-of-Experts trader governed by an adaptive scheduler.
+The canonical Git remote lives at [`https://github.com/FFarb/MMF`](https://github.com/FFarb/MMF) — clone or add it as the primary origin before submitting changes.

 ## Architecture